 Seriously though, I’d recommend that you get an office chair that is meant to be sat in 8+ hours a day.
 It’s probably not going to be cute or make your office look quaint.
 Do you want to beat repetitive strain injury or not?

 Practice Sitting Up and Supporting With Your Core

-If you are really disliking the real office chair then drag in one of your dining chairs or “cute chairs” and watch yourself melt into the ground with exhaustion at the end of the day.
+If you are really disliking the real-office-chair aesthetics, then drag in one of your dining chairs or “cute chairs” and watch yourself melt into the ground with exhaustion at the end of the day.
 Your bones will hurt and you will say all kinds of four letter words to that pretty chair that looks good in your office but drains the life out of you in a single day.
 Fug that chair, banish it from your office.